desbravacloud/harok/README.md

-harok
+Harok
 ======

-harok is a SRE tool created to automate and manage your infrastructure
+Harok is a SRE tool created to automate and manage your infrastructure

 # Install